How to Make A Self-Sustaining Aquarium (A Complete Step-By-Step Guide)

 If you wish to have a self-sustaining aquarium with the gravity-flow technique, the substrate should not be too compact.
 Instead, the grain size should be sufficiently large to create pores for debris slipping past through.

 You need treated water for your self-sustaining aquarium.
 Depending on the species you want to keep, you will need to meet specific pH levels, temperature ranges, and salinity requirements.
 Always ensure to use high-quality water testing for accurate results.

-I would recommend the API Freshwater Master Test Kit.
-It’s a complete package.
+I would recommend the API Freshwater Master Test Kit since it’s a complete package.
 For routine monitoring of water parameters like ammonia, nitrite, nitrate, pH, etc., you’ll find this test kit is pretty handy & user-friendly.

 Plants add much value to your aquarium.
 They help to create a healthy ecosystem inside the aquarium.
 Therefore, you need to choose aquarium plants appropriately.

-The marine life and life plants you include in the fish tank need as much light as possible.
-Even though there are those species that survive deep in the ocean where there is no light, don’t expect to get either for aquarium tanks.
+The marine life and live plants you include in the fish tank need as much light as possible.
+Even though some species survive deep in the ocean where there is no light, don’t expect to get either for aquarium tanks.

 In terms of artificial lights, you can also use LED lighting.
-Check our article on planted tank LED lighting for your guide.
-Among LED lights in the market, I recommend to use, Fluval Aquasky LED Strip Light & Nicrew Classic LED Aquarium Lights.
-Check the light review section for a more in-detail review of them.
+Check this article on planted tank LED lighting for your guide.

 8. The Fish

 Also, it is a good idea to keep species that will take over plant life.
 Get species that will complement the whole concept of cleaning the fish tank.
-Some of the very useful species in aquarium cleaning include Hoplo Catfish, Nerite, and mollies.
+Some of the beneficial species in aquarium cleaning include Catfish, Platy, Guppy, and Molly.